Prague Metro Station Interior

 Prague Metro Safety and Travel Tips

-The Prague Metro system is considered one of the safest metro systems in Europe.
+The Prague Metro system is considered one of the safest transport systems in Europe.
 However, travelers should still follow basic safety precautions when using the metro.

 Helpful travel tips: